 - An on site sports centre – The Hangar – includes a well-equipped gym, a group exercise studio, personal training and facilities for a variety of sports.

 - The Dyson Institute of Engineering and Technology opened to its first cohort in September 2017, enabling its undergraduate engineers to work and earn alongside their degree.

-- From September 2018, the second cohort will live on-site in modular pods designed by renowned architect Chris Wilkinson.
+- First years live on site in bespoke, modular pods designed by renowned architect Chris Wilkinson.